SerhiiMyronets/homelab/README.md

 ## Overview

 The Kubernetes cluster is composed of multiple control plane and worker nodes provisioned on a Proxmox host using Terraform.
 Talos Linux is injected and configured automatically as part of the VM provisioning step.
 The configuration supports high availability (HA) and uses a virtual IP for the control plane endpoint.
-The deployment includes core platform components, observability tooling, and a demo microservices application stack.
+The deployment includes core platform components (ingress, certificate management, GitOps), observability stack (metrics, logs, traces), and demo microservices applications for testing.

 ## Architecture